MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/alternate-distribution-options.md

 Ensure that you publish your extension in the Microsoft Edge Add-ons website, or package a `.crx` file and ensure that it installs successfully on your computer.
 If you install the `.crx` file using the `update_URL`, make sure you can navigate to your extension at that URL.

-Also, ensure that you have the following information.
+Also, make sure that you have the following information:

-1. The file path of the `.crx` file, or the `update_URL` of your extension.
+*  The file path of the `.crx` file, or the `update_URL` of your extension.
-1. The version of your extension.
+*  The version of your extension.
 The version information is available in your manifest file, or in Microsoft Edge at `edge://extensions` after you load the packed extension.
-1. The ID of your extension.
+*  The ID of your extension.
 The ID information is available in Microsoft Edge at `edge://extensions` after you load the packed extension.

 > [!NOTE]
 > The following examples use `1.0` as the version, and `aaaaaaaaaabbbbbbbbbbcccccccccc` for the ID.